-- The AGC was the proud sponsor and organiser of the 34th International Geological Congress held in Brisbane from 2-10 August 2012 (www.34igc.org) - UPDATE: the 34th IGC General Proceedings report is now available for download.
+- The AGC was the proud sponsor and organiser of the 34th International Geological Congress held in Brisbane from 2-10 August 2012 (www.34igc.org).
+The 34th IGC General Proceedings report is available for download.

-- Ongoing publication of geoscience education newsletters focused on school programs in geoscience - GeoEdLink
+- Publication of geoscience education newsletters focused on school programs in geoscience - GeoEdLink

-- Ongoing support for the Teacher Earth Science Education Program http://www.tesep.org.au
+- Support for the Teacher Earth Science Education Program http://www.tesep.org.au

 Details of many of these activities are given under the menu items adjacent.